-Reflections of my German heritage, my family, my many, many blessings!
+Reflections of my German heritage, my family, and my many, many blessings!

-Reflecting on my German ancestors, my family, an moving to Mexico in Jan 2014
+Reflecting on my German ancestors, my family, and my Spirit filled family in Mexico

-New forever friends Sacha, Susanna, Charlotte, Marsha, Myra, Kaylee, Carol, Gloria, Janice, Nancy, Carol, Ellie, Priscilla an Lori – My Mexico Sisterhood.
+Eternal friends Sacha, Susanna, Charlotte, Marcia, Myra, Kaylee, Carol, Gloria, Janice, Nancy, Carol, Ellie, Priscilla and Lori – My Mexican Sparkling Sisterhood.

 Tea Party in San Nicolas de Ibarra for the annual Fashion Show at the Chapala Yacht Club.